conversion pixel

 Aspiring registered nurses have two available options to become an RN: you can pursue an associate’s degree in nursing or a bachelor’s degree in nursing

-An ADN usually takes around two years to complete, while a BSN program typically spans up to four years.
-Courses like social, behavioral, and physical science and hands-on clinical experience are required for ADN and BSN programs.
-However, BSN studies also dive into subjects like leadership and management, preparing RNs for a wider pool of career opportunities.
+An ADN program usually takes about 2 years to complete, while a BSN program typically spans up to 4 years.
+Courses in social, behavioral, and physical sciences, along with hands-on clinical experience, are required for ADN and BSN programs.
+However, BSN studies also delve into subjects such as leadership and management, preparing RNs for a broader range of career opportunities.
 After completing the program of your choice, you can gain RN licensure by passing the NCLEX-RN.

 LPN vs. RN: Certification Opportunities